 Mr. Cohen Graduated the Baldwin School and attended Long Island University.
 He is currently the CEO of Dillon Yarn Corp, Morristown Helicopters Services, and is a member if the Board of Fabricated Metals.
 Bill is a member of the Board of Governors of Tel Aviv University, and was the Chairman of the American Friends of TAU in the USA.

 Bill is a Commercially rated Helicopter and Airplane pilot.
-He is married to Anne Cohen, has two sons, Max and Julien and lives in New York City.
+He is married to Anne Cohen, has two sons, Max and Julien and lives in Miami.

 Amit Shuker is a Relationship Manager at Citi Bank and is responsible for business development, credit, portfolio management and advisement for multi-national companies.
 He has over 15 years of experience in banking, real estate and investments.
 Prior to Citi, Amit was a Relationship Manager at M&T Bank and served middle market companies with transaction origination, credit decisions and portfolio management.
 Prior to M&T, Amit worked at KABR, a buy side real estate distress fund and at Marcus & Millichap, a commercial real estate investment company.
 Amit also held an internship position in the finance division of Merck.